yoel-zeldes/yoel-zeldes.github.io/content/pages/about.md

 Slug: about
 header_cover: images/about_cover.jpg

 My name is Yoel Zeldes.
-I am an applied scientist at the Alexa Shopping group @ Amazon.
+I am an algorithm engineer @ [AI21 Labs](https://www.ai21.com).

 I completed my M.Sc. and B.Sc in computer science at the Hebrew University of Jerusalem.